DeanoBurrito/northport/README.md

 Native Applications:
 - startup: currently a test app, but will setup a friendly user environment soon.
 - server-window: responsible for managing and rendering windows, communicates to other processes via IPC.

+A breakdown of supported (and soon to be supported) features and hardware can be found [here](docs/Roadmap.md).

 # Project layout
 Each of sub-projects are in their own folder: